oracle/soda-for-java/CONTRIBUTING.md

-Before submitting a code contribution please discuss it with us (see [Getting in touch](https://github.com/oracle/SODA-FOR-JAVA#getting-in-touch)).
+Before submitting a code contribution please discuss it with us by creating a new issue.

 Pull requests can be made under [The Oracle Contributor Agreement (OCA)](https://www.oracle.com/technetwork/community/oca-486395.html).